visionary-futures-collective/covid19/timeline.md

   <div class="tech">
     <h2>General Timeline: What Happened?</h2>
     	<p><img src="/img/vfc.timeline.wh.png"></p>
     	<p>This timeline records the events of the coronavirus pandemic and its impact on university students, as told by students themselves.
-The timeline draws on student newspapers at community colleges, public universities, and liberal arts colleges across the United States to paint a broad picture of how universities responded to the pandemic, and how students have stepped up to support their community during unprecedented times.<p> This timeline is based on articles from the <a href="https://docs.google.com/document/d/1R9XvbssNDxQ1xV8xWM83mjrf-BIRWuGfvCpm5dB-UzA/edit?usp=sharing"> COVID Campus News Database.</a> <p> Designed by Hannah Alpert-Abrams and the VFC</a>.</p>
+The timeline draws on student newspapers at community colleges, public universities, and liberal arts colleges across the United States to paint a broad picture of how universities responded to the pandemic, and how students have stepped up to support their community during unprecedented times.</p><p> This timeline is based on articles from the <a href="https://docs.google.com/document/d/1R9XvbssNDxQ1xV8xWM83mjrf-BIRWuGfvCpm5dB-UzA/edit?usp=sharing"> COVID Campus News Database.</a> </p><p> Designed by Hannah Alpert-Abrams and the VFC.</p>
   </div>
   <div class="tech">
     <h2>Regional Spotlight: Boston</h2>